-There are a few things to note with regard to the concept of "man as a creature of politics."
-First, al-Mawardi influenced by philosophical thought through diffusion, which at the time of production of broadly philosophical thought.
-This is evident in excerpts of the al-Kindi and Aristotle in Adab al-Dunya wa-al-Din, and some discussion of philosophy as reason and revelation.
-Second, unlike the philosopher who use philosophical methods and thoughts that are rational-speculative, whereas al-Mawardi rests on juridical methods, which always departed from the base to the various branches.
+1 Faculty of Sharia and Islamic Economic, IAIN Syekh Nurjati Cirebon, unlike the philosopher who use philosophical methods and thoughts that are rational-speculative, whereas al-Mawardi rests on juridical methods, which always departed from the base to the various branches.
 So, no a priori and dogmatic as other jurists.
 It shows also the idea of progress in Islam due to the fact the philosophy of failure before the victory of juridical methods.
-On the other hand, the Muslim philosophers did not use evidence of the Qur'an and hadith as a complement to validate apodicticity, while al-Mawardi always includes philosophical postulates as a strong religious base (Arkoun, 2000: 250).
+On the other hand, the Muslim philosophers did not use evidence of the Qur'an and hadith as a complement to validate apodicticity, while al-Mawardi always includes philosophical postulates as a strong religious base (M. Arkoun, 2000: 250).

-Sharia and Islamic Economic Faculty, IAIN Syekh Nurjati Cirebon, Jl.
-Perjuangan By Pass Sunyaragi Cirebon West Java, Indonesia.
+Jl.
+Perjuangan By Pass Sunyaragi Cirebon Indonesia 45132.